Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 a half chip.
 Nor can you bet more than you have left--step 5.

-spreadsheet is not child's play, but I believe most everyone could look
+table is not child's play, but I believe most everyone could look

 through the trails and understand how it works.
 Others can solve